Metakira/starter-hugo-academic/content/post/bionics-geophilosophy-and-computational-designers/index.md

 > ***" If we attempt to define the word 'bionics' in its narrowest sense, that is on a cybernetic or neurophysiological level, this may be true.
 But all around us are manifestations in nature or rather primitive structures that have never been properly investigated, exploited, or used by designers, biological schemes that bear investigation and are accessible to anyone free for a walk on a Sunday afternoon."***
 >
 >
+>
+>

 Yet I believe that his chapter on Bionics in *Design for the real world* provides a clue for us computational designers to work with, the large possibilities for geophilosophical approaches to take place within the computer.
-Papanek was talking about the use of bionics in industrial and environemtal design, yet I doubt even he knew how far reaching these implications would come as Industrial design and Architecture become the mother disciplines of computational design theory, with further implications in [Nanobiotechnology](https://en.wikipedia.org/wiki/Nanobiotechnology).
+Papanek was talking about the use of bionics in industrial and environmental design, yet I doubt even he knew how far reaching these implications would come as Industrial design and Architecture become the mother disciplines of computational design theory, with further implications in [Nanobiotechnology](https://en.wikipedia.org/wiki/Nanobiotechnology).

 Consider two parallel tracks that concern design.
 We find that both Deep Learning and Nature creatively arrive at solutions via evolutionary computation that are highly non intuitive to humans yet far more effective than any human design solution, ***especially at energy efficiency***.

-Consider the biomimetic approach of mimicking the fins of a humpback whale:
+Consider the bio-mimetic approach of mimicking the fins of a humpback whale:

 ![](https://i0.wp.com/pepunlimited.com/wp-content/uploads/2022/06/HumpbackWhales.jpg)